-Sixty years after their adoption, the principles of Bandung, which were the most immediate precedent of the Movement of Non-Aligned Countries, remain fully valid and are ever more relevant.
+Sixty years after their adoption, the Bandung principles, which were the most immediate antecedent of the Non-Aligned Movement, remain fully valid and are ever more relevant.

 The world situation is ever more dangerous.
-The main economic, military and technological power disregards multilateral bodies and agreements; violates International Law and the UN Charter and threatens international peace and security through its aggressive and arrogant behavior.
-Its attempts to impose its domination and hegemony are renewed and strengthened.
-It stirs up conflicts and unleashes wars claiming humanitarian reasons or alleged anti-terrorism struggles.
+The main economic, military and technological power disregards multilateral bodies and agreements; violates International Law and the UN Charter and threatens international peace and security with its aggressive and arrogant behavior.
+Its attempts to impose domination and hegemony are renewed and strengthened.
+It promotes conflicts and unleashes wars claiming humanitarian reasons or alleged anti-terrorism struggles.

 The world’s economic situation is critical and is worsening due to the devastating effects of the COVID-19 pandemic, and the underdeveloped world is bearing the brunt of this impact.

 The irrational capitalist patterns of production and consumption are destroying the ecological balance in the planet.
 The unequal exchange persists and is worsening.

 In some of our nations, the legitimate right to development is additionally limited by the imposition of unilateral coercive measures.

 The foreign debt that suffocates underdeveloped countries, particularly under the conditions imposed by this pandemic, is unpayable and uncollectable and should be cancelled.

 In this complex context, the Non-Aligned Movement, the main political coordination mechanism of the countries of the South, must assume a key role in the defense of our peoples’ demands.
 Since its inception, the Movement has supported struggles against colonialism, neocolonialism and apartheid, in favor of the Palestinian cause, nuclear disarmament, peace and a new and more just, democratic, equitable international economic order.